Galactic magnetic fields I. Theoretical model and scaling relations: Scaling relations

 \subsubsection{Relationship between field alignment and $\Sf$}

-In the study of NGC~4254 mentioned above, \citet{Chyzy08} also found that the ratio of the field inferred from polarized emission (comprising mean and anisotropic turbulent components) to that inferred from total emission is negatively correlated with $\Sf$, i.e.~$\propto \Sf^{-m}$, with $m=0.32\pm0.01$.
+In the study of NGC~4254 mentioned above, \citet{Chyzy08} also found that the ratio of the strength of the magnetic field inferred from polarized emission (comprising mean and anisotropic turbulent components) to that inferred from total emission is negatively correlated with $\Sf$, i.e.~$B\pol/B\propto \Sf^{-m}$, with $m=0.32\pm0.01$.
 More recently, \citet{Vollmer+20} measured the same relation, but using data from several galaxies.
-They find a tight correlation with $m=0.22$ or $0.24$, depending on the fitting method.
+They find a tight correlation, with $m=0.22$ or $0.24$, depending on the fitting method.

 To make a comparison with the model, let us first assume that the polarized emission is dominated by $b\ani$ and the total emission by $b\iso$ and consider the ratio $b\ani/b\iso$ using results from Table~\ref{tab:scaling_B_KS}.
 For Model~S, we obtain $m=0.13$, $0.13$, $0.11$ and $0.10$, respectively.
 Therefore, the correct sign of the exponent is reproduced in the model, but its magnitude is lower than the observational values.
 For Model~Alt1, we obtain $m=0$, which is in disagreement with the observations.
 For Model~Alt2, we obtain $m=0.17$, which is quite close to the observational values.